|

 It's a lonely life.
 Are you prepared to accept you are to some extent segregated from others in the legal community?
 You are not segregated from the ordinary community, such as your neighbours and friends.
 I am talking about the legal community.
 People recognize a judge as meriting a level of respect.
 This is not a bad thing but it may create a barrier to personal relationships at first.
 Nonetheless, it is important to recognize that respect for the position of judge is important.
 Judges must act accordingly.

-• Plato: "What I say is that 'just' or 'right' means nothing but what it is in the interest of the stronger party."
-Inaccurate.
+- Plato: "What I say is that 'just' or 'right' means nothing but what it is in the interest of the stronger party."

-• Arnold Bennett: "The price of justice is eternal publicity."
-It can be.
+- Arnold Bennett: "The price of justice is eternal publicity."

 © 2001-2002 Anubhav Chaitanya